vmware-tanzu/tanzu-framework/docs/dev/build.md

 There are Make targets provided to help establish a good workflow for local development.
 With these workflows you can iterate on changes to APIs, Framework CLI or CLI Plugins.

+Note: Go v1.17 or greater is required to build Framework components.

 ### Building APIs

 To build the APIs in Framework, the following commands exist: